To Crop or Not To Crop

 This image of a dabchick feeding its chick was taken at a local duck pond where the dabchicks have decided to stay well away from the noisy bird chasing children (both young and teens) and keep to the far side of the pond.
 At best they make it to the middle of the pond but no where near the side that we have access to.

 This means that even with a long lens on, it is very hard to capture a close image of the dabchick family short of getting in the water with them.
 However in this particular pond I don’t think it would be a good idea to do.
 It is not one of the cleanest ponds about, I suspect you would find many rusting cans and broken bottles under the murky water.

 I used my Leica 100-400 lens at full extension which taking into account the micro four thirds sensor, gives me 800mm of reach and still as you can see it is quite distance in the image.
 When I put it in Lightroom as a raw image and magnify it, the birds appear to be quite sharp, so worthy of a little time.

 Another advantage of the long distance is that the angle to the bird is reduced, giving an image that looks like it has been taken from much lower level than I actually was.

-The last stage of my workflow is to save and export the image into whatever folder matches its purpose – web, instagram, print etc. While a lot of my images are for web/insta/facebook etc., I always retain the raw file so I can produce a high resolution image whenever I need to.
+The last stage of my workflow is to save and export the image into whatever folder matches its purpose – web, instagram, print etc. While a lot of my images are for web/insta/facebook, I always retain the raw file so I can produce a high resolution image when I need to.

 As you can see from the image to the right at the bottom, the crop was successful and the image is sharp and clear.